AI-Matrix

 .
 To any value you like.

-Now this function will transform a set of numbers into what it took to produce the numbers.
-What you multiply each power by will be what gets decoded up to 5.
+Now, this function will transform a set of numbers into what it took to produce the numbers.
+What you multiply each x1 to x5 by with "d1" to "d5" will be what gets decoded up to 5 dimensions.

-Basically doing a faster forum of subtracting next numbers minus previous.
+Doing a faster form of subtracting next numbers minus previous ones.

-Meaning you can build the subtraction pattern as big as you like to as high in dimension you need.
+This means you can build the subtraction pattern as big as you like to as high in dimension as you need.
 The decoder at the end only needs to match each to the power of per iteration to de-mix.

-At the bottom we basically are taking each of these.
+At the bottom, we take each of these.

 Calculation.startper1per2per3per4per5Result.